 constituencies are drawn, and because of the relatively even Lib-Dem

 vote, they ended up with less than 10 percent of the seats in

 parliament.
 What Clegg and the Lib-Dems want is what we’ve long-since

 So even as Cameron was trying to woo Clegg, the best he could offer on

-deliver the knockout blow, so he’s not as strong in his own party as
+the knock-out blow, so he’s not as strong in his own party as he’d like

-he’d like to be, and there’s a limit to how far he can drag the
+to be this weekend, and there’s a limit to how far he can drag the

 Conservatives in Clegg’s direction.